aiddata/geo-datasets/docs/dataset-guide/index.md

     - If necessary, apply any filters or quality assurance logic to the data
     - Write it out in a standard format (COG, more on that later)

-Loading this data into the website infrastucture is done separately so that we can manually check everything before publishing it.
+Loading this data into the website infrastucture is done manually so we can check everything before publishing it.

+This guide will walk you through the process of writing an ingest pipeline for GeoQuery, from making a plan to testing your code.

+# Updating This Guide

+This guide is a perpetual work-in-progress.
+**Please** let us know if you spot missing or inaccurate information!
+Contact information can be found in the README of the [geo-datasets repository](https://github.com/aiddata/geo-datasets).